tholok97/tnt-docs/lab0202/lab-solutions.md

         sudo docker run hello-world

-Made it into a script that can be found in this directory.
+Made it into a script that can be found in this directory under the name `dockerInstall.sh`

 # 2

-## Basic www container
+## Basic www container (interactive setup)

 Made container with `docker run --name wwwtest2 -i -t ubuntu:16.04 /bin/bash`